-Figure 13 Stage-area relationship for Belongil Creek floodplain
+Figure 13 Stage-area relationship for Belongil Creek floodplain (elevation below 5 m AHD)

-Figure 14 Stage-volume relationship for Belongil Creek floodplain
+Figure 14 Stage-volume relationship for Belongil Creek floodplain (elevation below 5 m AHD)

 Figure 15 Extents of Inundation for Level Water Surfaces

 Figure 16 shows several of the constructed features and other planning aspects that affect the estuary.
 As discussed above, bridges carry both the Railway and Ewingsdale Road over the Estuary.
 The relative elevation of these features means that most of the catchment discharge needs to pass below these two bridges.
 In addition, where the railway corridor runs adjacent to the Byron Bay CBD, its elevation presents a major constraint to stormwater and flood flows, with much of the discharge from the part of the CBD east of the railway conveyed by a single undersized culvert.
 This affects flooding in the CBD.